Type of plant

 Impact on Bushland

-Able to outcompete native grasses.
-It forms an extensive, fibrous root system.
-Can increase fire frequencies.
-Reportedly needs disturbance to establish.
-Capable of adapting to environmental conditions, such as different water and light availability, higher mean temperatures and altitude.
-Self-pollinated.
-Produces prolific seed.
+Bearded Oats are able to out compete native grasses and they form an extensive, fibrous root systems.
+They increase the fuel load in bushland they can increase fire frequencies.
+Reportedly it needs disturbance to establish but are capable of adapting to environmental conditions, such as different water and light availability, higher mean temperatures and altitude.
+They self pollinate and produce prolific seed.
 Buried seed often remains dormant until exposed by cultivation or other disturbance.
-Predominantly germinates after onset of autumn rains.
-Herbicide resistance has been recorded.
+Predominantly the weed germinates after onset of autumn rains an herbicide resistance has been recorded.

 Priority for removal